|

 6.1.
 The signing

-officers shall be the Chairman, Secretary and the Treasurer or
+officers shall be the Chairman, Vice-chairman, Secretary and the Treasurer or

 their lawful attorneys.
-These three shall constitute the
+These four shall constitute the

 Trustee Committee.
 (See Sec.2 par.4)